 “Tatum, you don’t even have a brother,” Kendall said.
 “Don’t dwell on that analogy.”

 “You never know,” Tatum replied.
 “I could have a brother.”
-Tatum had been adopted when she was three years old.
+Tatum had been adopted when she was two years old.
 Her genetic history was pretty much unknown to her and her fathers.
 She didn’t know where she had inherited her chestnut brown hair, or her heterochromia.

 “You could, but it’s unlikely,” said Kendall as the bus neared their high school.
 “If you did, wouldn’t you know who he is?”